 From a Physical Education perspective the BWB highlights that IZB links many of the strands of the National Curriculum, ‘games activities’, through each of the Key Stages 1, 2, 3 and 4, and plays a part in all levels of the school games.
 Additionally the game takes into account principles of the ‘Social Model’ of disability, and lends itself to the modified and parallel sections of the ‘Inclusion Spectrum’.

-Andy Kendall is a member of Lead Support Staff at Kings’ School, Winchester in the United Kingdom.
+This post was contributed by Andy Kendall, a member of Lead Support Staff at Kings’ School, Winchester in the United Kingdom.
 Working within the schools Pupil Support Department Andy combines his role as a Physio Assistant with the running and development of the schools Wheelchair Basketball, New Age Kurling and Boccia squads.

 Andy holds a BA (Hons) in Education Studies from the University of Winchester and his areas of Physical Educational interest are Inclusion, SEN participation and the development of disability sport in schools.